For Participants

 • Participants receive a Record Book in which they must record their hours of participation for each activity and their Mentors must write a brief report about the Participants effort and progress.

-• On completion of all requirements for the level being undertaken, Record Books must be submitted to the Coordinator for approval before a badge and certificate are presented to the Participant.
+• On completion of all requirements for the level being undertaken, Record Books must be submitted to the Facilitator for approval before a badge and certificate are presented to the Participant.

 • Only one level of The Compass Award may be undertaken at a time, all requirements for each Level must be completed before Participants may progress to the next level.

-The program is structured over four progressive levels.
+The program is structured over SIX progressive levels.

 To achieve The Compass Award at any Level, young people create a unique program of activities (for a set length of time) across four Sections: